backpack: Rialto Beach to Chilean Memorial

-We set up camp and filtered water from Ellen Creek, then cooked dinner and watched the sunset before heading to bed.
+After setting up camp, we filtered water from Ellen Creek, then cooked dinner and watched the sunset before heading to bed.

 The next morning, we had breakfast before we broke camp to continue our journey.
 We needed to hike about 3 more miles along the coastline at the lowest tide of the day in order to get around three headlands to the Chilean Memorial cove.
 Instead of a hike on a sandy beach, this route would involve getting around a fair amount of rock and tidal flats covered in slippery seaweed.